pkitlas/Personal-Website/content/post/Legation-Interview/index.md

 # To use, add an image named `featured.jpg/png` to your project's folder.
 [image]
   # Caption (optional)
-  caption = "At the Swedish Consul in Istanbul"
+  caption = "At the Swedish Consulate in Istanbul"

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight